FahimHafiz/RoboNeT-Robotics-Network-IoT-Repository/03. Raspberry Pi/Ubuntu/Basic Camera operation and Dataset preprocessing using webcam/README.md

 ### 7. **Check for Conflicting Applications**
 Make sure no other applications (e.g., video conferencing apps) are using the webcam, as this can block access for other programs like `fswebcam`.

+## [Note: copy the error message and ask Chatgpt for detailed solution of your problem]